Rorry/optional-api-inspection-plugin/README.md

 Introduction
 ===========

-This project is a simple Intellij Inspection Plugin to simplify Optional call chains by a new Java 9 Optional Api.
+This project is a simple Intellij Inspection Plugin about simplifying Optional call chains by a new Java 9 Optional Api.
 Example:

     collection.filter(Optional::isPresent).map(Optional::get) --> collection.flatMap(Optional::stream)